-(4) If the driver is turning left or right or making a U-turn, the driver must also give way to any pedestrian at or near the intersection who is crossing the road, or part of the road, the driver is entering.

-Note: Rule 353 (1) specifies that a driver is not required to give way to a pedestrian who is crossing the road that the driver is leaving, and rule 353 (2) provides that a pedestrian who is only crossing a part of a road is considered to be crossing the road.

-(5) For this rule, an oncoming vehicle travelling through a T-intersection on the continuing road is taken not to be turning.
+- (4) If the driver is turning left or right or making a U-turn, the driver must also give way to any pedestrian or rider of a bicycle at or near the intersection who is crossing the road, or part of the road, the driver is entering. - Note 1: Bicycle is defined in the dictionary. - Note 2: Rule 353 (1) specifies that a driver is not required to give way to a pedestrian who is crossing the road that the driver is leaving, and rule 353 (2) provides that a pedestrian who is only crossing a part of a road is considered to be crossing the road. - (5) For this rule, an oncoming vehicle travelling through a T-intersection on the continuing road is taken not to be turning.